Fuels and Fuel Additives

 Under both of these approval processes, EPA will conduct the required lifecycle GHG analyses in a manner consistent with the definition of lifecycle emissions and threshold evaluation requirements under the Energy Independence and Security Act (EISA).

 Upon determination of the type of approval process needed, EPA will notify the petitioner of the status of their request and an estimated timeframe for completion.
 In general, requests will first be completed for pathways that are closest to commercial production.
-Requests that require significant new modeling may take up to a year for a final determination, while those with a partial analysis may require less time.
+In general, EPA will give priority to requests for new pathways that have the potential to qualify as advanced or cellulosic biofuels.
+Requests that require significant new modeling will generally require longer review times, while those with a partial analysis may require less time.

 In addition to an approved pathway request, fuel producers and importers must meet registration requirements in 80.1450, reporting requirements in 80.1451, and recordkeeping requirements in 80.1454 to participate in the RFS2 program.